Cambis/silverstan/docs/rules_overview.md

 ## RequireConfigurationPropertyOverrideRule

-Require a class to override a set of configurable properties.
+Require a class to override a set of configuration properties.

 :wrench: **configure it!**